centminmod/optimise-images/examples/examples-optimise-webp-nginx-300417.md

-Using [optimise-images.sh](https://github.com/centminmod/optimise-images) with new `optimise-webp-nginx` mode so instead of manually setting `IMAGICK_WEBP='y'` as in example at [WebP conversion](/examples/examples-webp-260417.md), you can automatically set it from command lineand it automatically outputs a sample Nginx vhost configuration so you can conditionally server WebP images to web browsers that support it - [example for Nginx](https://centminmod.com/webp/).
+Using [optimise-images.sh](https://github.com/centminmod/optimise-images) with new `optimise-webp-nginx` mode so instead of manually setting `IMAGICK_WEBP='y'` as in example at [WebP conversion](/examples/examples-webp-260417.md), you can automatically set it from command line and it automatically outputs a sample Nginx vhost configuration so you can conditionally server WebP images to web browsers that support it - [example for Nginx](https://centminmod.com/webp/).
 For more info on [WebP](https://developers.google.com/speed/webp/).

 Usage options: